consensus-shipyard/ipc-subnet-actor/README.md

-# HC Subnet Actor
+# IPC Subnet Actor
-Reference implementation of the Hierarchical Consensus (HC) subnet actor.
+Reference implementation of the InterPlanetary Consensus (IPC) subnet actor.
 This implementation targets the Filecoin FVM.
 Subnet actors are responsible for implementing the logic that governs the operation of subnets.